markszulc/experience-manager-learn.en/help/forms/store-and-retrieve-af-with-2fa/introduction.md

 * Use the GuideBridge API get access to the Adaptive Form data

 * Make a POST call to a servlet.
-This servlet stores the data in the database.
-The stored data is associated with a GUID.
+This servlet stores the data in the database and the form attachments in the crx repository.
+The stored data in the database is associated with a GUID.

 * When you want to populate the Adaptive Form with the stored data, you retrieve the data associated with the GUID and populate the Adaptive Form using the **request.setAttribute** method.

 ## Demonstration of the use case

 >[!VIDEO](https://video.tv.adobe.com/v/327122?quality=9&learn=on)

+## Prerequisites

+Some level of experience in creating Adaptive Form,Form Data Model,Client Libraries is assumed.